 Walk down 4th st. for a block to a bridge.
 This overpass bridge has a walking path that leads you to Victoria Park.
 You should keep going to see the park, but this bridge is what we found really special.

-Artist Michelle Hoogveld has painted the corridor with colorful blocks and patterns.
+In 2018 artist Michelle Hoogveld has painted the corridor with colorful blocks and patterns.
 Called “Corridor of Correction”, it’s definitely not to be missed!

 This is another popular Instagram stop.
 Come and get your picture taken soon before the wall paint wears away!

-Downtown Public Art
+Stop 5: Catch Some Downtown Public Art

 Make your way west back to Olympic Plaza.

 There you’ll find tons of public art to enjoy!
-One thing I deeply appreciated about Calgary is it’s dedication to the arts.
+One thing I deeply appreciated about downtown Calgary is it’s dedication to the arts.
 In fact, 1% of the city’s annual budget is committed to a yearly art project!
 One percent may not sound like much, but it definitely adds up.

 Keep the 1% rule in mind when walking around the city and you’ll soon notice beautiful statues, wall murals, water features, etc. everywhere.

 If you’re on the public art scavenger hunt (like me) look out for stunning pieces scattered down 7th avenue.
 There are a few pieces actually on 7th Ave, but many are just above or below it.
-Follow >this handy map < of permanent and temporary art installations along 7th Ave for precise locations, or just play Where’s Waldo: Calgary Public Art Edition on your own.
+Follow this handy map of permanent and temporary art installations along 7th Ave for precise locations, or just play Where’s Waldo: Calgary Public Art Edition on your own.

 Note: The most dense area to look for public art is the east side of downtown, where you conveniently are when visiting Olympic Park.
 Stick to the streets in this neighborhood to see some incredible pieces if you aren’t interested in walking through downtown.